qent/selector/README.md

 # Android XPath Selector Server

-This project implements a minimal [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server that assists with building stable XPath selectors for Android user interfaces.
-The server exposes two capabilities:
+This project implements a minimal [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) server that assists with building stable selectors for Android user interfaces.
+The server exposes three tools:

-- **Prompt `xpath_selector_rules`** – Returns guidelines describing how to craft robust XPath expressions.
+- **Tool `xpath_selector_rules`** – Returns guidelines describing how to craft robust XPath expressions.
+- **Tool `espresso_selector_rules`** – Provides best practices for reliable Espresso selectors.
 - **Tool `android_screen_hierarchy`** – Connects to an Android device using `uiautomator2` and returns a structured representation of the current UI hierarchy.

 ## Requirements